Ina-Exter/SauerCloud/README.md

 `./config.sh`

 and follow the instructions.
+The AWS profile you use must also be configured to use the region `us-east-1`.
 Once this is done, any mission can be started using:

 `./start.sh create missionX`

 A briefing will be displayed.
 You can find relevant files in the `missionX-id` directory that will be created (the id is a 10-character random string).
 You may use only what can be found in this directory, and **not in the subdirectories, nor may you use your "profile" access keys.**

 If you need help, cheat sheets are available in the `/help/cheat-sheets/` folder.

 Once you are done, destroy your infrastructure with: